No Matter How you Slice It, Food’s a Drug

 The NIH defines overweight as an individual whose weight is higher than average for their height, based on the Body Mass Index (BMI).
 According to the CDC, in the U.S., there are currently;

 Not every person struggling with weight or obesity has an eating disorder or a food addiction.
 For some, it is a lack of physical activity, genetic or medical issue.
-Certain medications, such as insulin for diabetes, can lead to weight gain.
+In addition, certain medications, such as insulin for diabetes, can lead to weight gain.

 - The drug of choice for tens of millions of overweight and obese people is food.

 With so much at stake for public health, many health care professionals and nutritional experts are pointing the finger at big food manufacturers.
-All of them are aware of the addictive nature of salt, sugar, and fat.
-Many might be surprised to learn the food industry knows of the addictive properties of ultra-processed foods.
+Of course, all of them are aware of the addictive nature of salt, sugar, and fat.
+However, many might be surprised to learn the food industry knows of the addictive properties of ultra-processed foods.

 A review of the book “Salt Sugar & Fat: How the Food Giants Hooked Us” The book proclaims the processed food manufacturers rely on salt, sugar, and fat to override self-control with foods perfectly engineered to compel overconsumption.